Rape Is a Special Kind of Evil

 - Perfect Blue: Mima begins to lose her grip on reality after she is supposedly raped for a film during her new acting career.
 Or does she get raped?
 After this scenario is shown, we hear a bell ring and a director yell "Cut!" and the movie continues into more twists and turns.

-- Casca of Berserk went mad and mute after a horrifying rape at the hands of her former commander turned demon god Femto during the Eclipse.
+- Casca went mute and regressed to a childlike state after a horrifying rape at the hands of her former commander turned demon god Femto during the Eclipse.

 - Konuma Ryuuko of Wolfen Crest.
 She's a nymphomaniac middle-schooler with what appears to be profound psychological damage from repeated rapes in her past, which made her a nihilistic sociopath.